Setting Up Secure Automation Workflows with n8n

 Importance of securing automation workflows

-Concrete example: I had a webhook that called a payment API.
-The webhook URL was public and the workflow held the API key in plain text.
-When I moved the webhook behind authentication and rotated the key, unauthorised calls stopped immediately.
+I once had a webhook calling a payment API.
+The URL was public and the workflow held the API key in plain text.
+Moving the webhook behind authentication and rotating the key stopped the unauthorised calls.
+Boring fix, but it worked.

 Common vulnerabilities in workflow automation